Duc-Developer/Duc-Developer/README.md

 ## 📝 About me

-Hi, i am Trần Trung Đức you can call me Tanjiro.
+Hi, i am Trần Trung Đức you can call me Draco Chan.
 I come from Vietnam.
 My hobbies are programming, playing CTF ( capture the flags ) and love learning to program.

 ---